Willyb15/Data-Science-Python/Week2/day4-data_structures_cont/data_structures_assignment.md

  Example: If you inputted the numbers `1, 2, 3, 4, 5, 6`, your script would print `[(1, 2), (3, 4), (5, 6)]`.
 If you inputted the numbers `1, 2, 3, 4, 5`, your script would print `[(1, 2), (3, 4)]`

  **Hint**: Check out the [zip](https://docs.python.org/2/library/functions.html#zip) function.

+### Part 2 - Practice with Dictionaries

+1. Write a script that prompts the user to input numbers separated by dashes ( - ).
+Your script will take make and print a dictionary where the keys are the inputted numbers and the values are the squares of those numbers.

+ Example: If you inputted the numbers `1 - 5 - 8 - 10`, your script would print `{8: 64, 1: 1, 10: 100, 5: 25}`.